Networked-loan: Risk Rating in Networked-loans

 The guaranteed loan has a debt obligation contract.
 This means if one corporation fails to repay the bank, the guarantor has to pay for it, and this leads to risk spreading across the guarantee network.
+In a guarantee network, defaults by individual firms can spread and propagate through the network, leading to systemic financial risk.
+Therefore, it is crucial to identify the risk of cascading failure in a guarantee network caused by the failure of one or several entities, as such cascading failures can undermine the connectivity and reliability of the entire credit system.

 To address these problems, some deep learning-based methods are proposed Usually, the accidental default is tolerable while the large-scale defaults or systemic financial crisis is to be firmly prevented.

 The banking industry has developed credit risk models for each loan applicant since the middle of the twentieth century.
 The risk rating is also the main business of thousands of worldwide corporations, including dozens of public companies.
 They have kept these models state-of-the-art by investing millions of dollars.
 However, global loan default losses still amounted to over 50 billion US dollars in 2018 and are forecasted to continue to increase.
 This massive amount of losses has increased the importance of risk curbing.
 Traditionally, the credit scoring models are built using regression algorithms with the temporal credit or loan history as well as some aggregated financial information of the applicants.
 Shallow learning methods, including the classic logistic regression, neural network, etc., are extensively utilized to obtain the credit score of the applicants.

-Deep learning methods are recently used to address this problem.
+Deep learning methods have been recently used to address this problem.
 TRACER is a novel approach to rate the risk of contagion chains in the bank industry with the deep neural network.
 They employed the temporal inter-chain attention network on graph-structured loan behavior data to compute risk scores for the contagion chains, which is significantly better than the state-of-the-art baselines on the dataset from a major financial institution in Asia.
+CRDAN is a deep learning-based risk assessment method for the contagion path of guarantee networks, which directly learns loan behaviors through a graph neural network feature learning layer to generate higher-order implicit representations, and also develops an attention mechanism model to dynamically learn the effects of neighboring propagation paths in the network.
+The method is effective in contagion path risk assessment and can provide a methodological and theoretical basis for regulators and financial institutions to conduct systematic risk assessment of collateral networks.

 Some visualization tools are also proposed to apply visual analytics for networked-guarantee loans risk management.